 Smart Uses for LED Lighting

-It is even possible to synchronise the colour temperature of LED lights with the seasonal needs of local insect and animal populations.
+It’s possible to synchronise the colour temperature of LED lights with the seasonal needs of local insect and animal populations.

 Specific colour temperatures and wavelengths are less light polluting than others.